What does it mean for a company to have a transparent business model?

 Full Explanation

 Companies with opaque business models trigger distrust.
 Transparent models: 1) Revenue clarity: explain exactly how customers are charged (per-user, per-transaction, fixed fee, freemium, etc.).
 2) Incentive alignment: customers trust companies when success is aligned (e.g., Opagio wins when clients achieve better valuations, not when they follow bad advice).
 3) No conflicts: disclose if you have financial interests that might bias recommendations (e.g., an advisor firm recommending their own services is a conflict).
 4) Freemium economics: explain why free tier exists and what the upsell is.
 Credit card companies who hide fees, or advisory firms who have financial interests in recommended products, trigger distrust.
 SaaS companies with clear per-seat pricing build more trust than usage-based companies with opaque calculations.
 Opagio's transparent model: we help companies value themselves better, and they use that valuation for fundraising, not forced into any particular outcome.
 No conflicts of interest.
+The Opagio platform is designed around the principle of progressive disclosure: users see summary outputs first, with the ability to drill into underlying assumptions, methodology choices, and sensitivity analyses.
+This approach serves both novice users (who need clear, actionable summaries) and experienced practitioners (who want to interrogate the detail).
+Every valuation output includes confidence indicators and ranges rather than single-point estimates, reflecting the inherent uncertainty in measuring intangible asset values.

 Try It Yourself